-Kriya Yoga (Yoga of Action) was promoted by Paramahansa Yogananda as a spiritual discipline in his Self-Realization Center, established in Encinitas, California in the 1920s—ironIcally the same community where the recent school yoga controversy has taken place.
+Kriya Yoga (Yoga of Action) was promoted by Paramahansa Yogananda as a spiritual discipline in his Self-Realization Center, established in Encinitas, California in the 1920s—ironically the same community where there has recently been a public school yoga controversy over teaching yoga in the school because it is a religion.
 Yogananda sought to open religious dialogue with the West by extolling Christ as a yoga guru and Mahavatar Babaji as the Yogi-Christ of modern India.
 His Autobiography of a Yogi (1946) presents a picture of yoga in India not represented by the promoters of modern postural yoga.
-And for good reason.
-It presents some pretty hair-raising accounts of yogis who can bi-locate and take possession of other people’s bodies.
+Some of authentic yoga traditions were known to Yogananda, but sinister yogis taking over other people’s bodies is not something we would want to get into in the West.

 Modern postural yoga was developed in the 1930s by the yoga guru of the Mysore Palace, T. Krishnamacharya, who combined facets of medieval Hatha practices with elements from Indian wrestling exercises, British army calisthenics, and Scandinavian gymnastics.
 The British occupiers of India looked down on yogis as disreputable and on the Indians in general as weak and unhealthy.
 Krishnamacharya’s aim was to rehabilitate and use Hatha Yoga to build up physical and mental strength in his students in the cause of Indian nationalism, and he saw what kind of exercises the British Army was using in its camp down the road.